gloriouscoders/coolsignup/docs/source/users.rst

 Login
 ^^^^^

-To login your user post to the following url:
+To log your user in, post to the following url:

 .. code:: sh